Nankana massacre

-The Nankana massacre (or Saka Nankana Sahib) in Nankana Sahib gurdwara on 20 February 1921, at that time a part of the British India but today in modern-day Pakistan.
-Between 140 and 260 Sikhs were killed, including children as young as seven, by the Udasi Custodian Mahant Narayan Das and his mercenaries, in retaliation for a confrontation between him and members of the reformist Akali movement who accused him of both corruption and sexual impropriety.
-The event forms an important part of Sikh history.
-In political significance, it comes next only to Jallianwala Bagh massacre of April 1919.
-The saga constitutes the core of the Gurdwara Reform Movement started by the Sikhs in early twentieth century.
+The Nankana massacre (also known as Saka Nankana Sahib) occurred on the premises of Gurdwara Janam Asthan, Nankana Sahib on 20 February 1921, then part of the Punjab Province of British India, and today in modern-day Pakistan.
+Between 140 and 260 Sikhs were killed, including children, by the Udasi Custodian Narayan Das and his mercenaries, in retaliation for a confrontation between him and members of the reformist Akali movement, who accused him of both corruption and sexual impropriety.
+The event constitutes an important part of Sikh history.
+In political significance, it comes next only to the Jallianwala Bagh massacre of April 1919.
+The saga constitutes the core of the Gurdwara Reform Movement started by the Sikhs in the early twentieth century.

 Background

 At the time of the massacre, there was a growing demand in Sikhism that the traditional hereditary custodians hand over their control of the gurdwaras to democratically elected committees.
-As part of that movement, the Shiromani Committee decided of its own to meet the Mahant on 3 March 1921 to advise him to hand over the charge of gurdwara Nankana Sahib to the committee.
-But the Committee got the information from its own intelligence that Mahant was planning to invite the Sikh leaders at Nanakana Sahib and have them killed from hired gundas.
+As part of that movement, the Shiromani Committee decided on its own to meet the Mahant on 3 March 1921 to advise him to hand over the charge of gurdwara Nankana Sahib to the committee.
+But the Committee got the information from its own intelligence that Mahant was planning to invite the Sikh leaders to Nanakana Sahib and have them killed by hired goondas.
 This greatly angered Kartar Singh Jhabbar and others.
 A meeting of the Sikh leaders was called at Gurdwara Khara Sauda on 16 February 1921 to chalk out the future course of action.
-It was decided that Sangat would go in Jathas (squads) and take charge of the Gurdwara.
-Sikh leaders learnt that Mahant was going to Lahore on 20 February 1921.
+It was decided that Sangat would go in Jathas (troops) and take charge of the Gurdwara.
+Sikh leaders learned that Mahant was going to Lahore on 20 February 1921.
 Bhai Kartar Singh Jhabbar and Bhai Lachaman Singh Dharowali decided to take their jathas to Nanakana Sahib on 20 February.

-Peaceful Khalsa on the march
+Lead-up

-The combined Jatha took a Hukamnama and started for the Gurdwara at about 10 PM on that night so as to reach there by early morning at Amrit Velā (nectral hours).
-On the way 50 more Sikhs joined the Shaheedi Jatha and total number swelled to about 200.
+The combined Jatha took a Hukamnama and started for the Gurdwara at about 10 PM on that night so as to reach there by early morning at Amrit Velā (the holy time of prayer).
+On the way 50 more Sikhs joined the Shaheedi Jatha and the total number swelled to about 200.

 At Chanderkot Jhal, Jathedar Lachhman Singh decided to wait for Kartar Singh Jhabber and his Jatha.
-They waited for a while in vain and finally Jathedar Dharowali decided to cancel the plan for further march to Nankana Sahib.
-But at this very moment, Jathedar Tehal Singh came forward and addressed the Shaheedi Jatha not to vacillate even for a moment from forward march since "the prayers having already been said and the action plan having already been decided with Guru's word, it is now imperative for now to move forward".
+They waited for a while in vain and finally, Jathedar Dharowali decided to cancel the plan for further march to Nankana Sahib.
+But at this very moment, Jathedar Tehal Singh came forward and addressed the Shaheedi Jatha not to vacillate even for a moment from the forward march since "the prayers having already been said and the action plan having already been decided with Guru's word, it is now imperative for now to move forward".
 Advising further that "all the members shall keep cool even under extreme provocations".
-From here-onwards, Jathedar Tehal Singh took over the supreme command of the Shaheedi Jatha and resumed the march to Nankana.
+From here-on, Jathedar Tehal Singh took over the supreme command of the Shaheedi Jatha and resumed the march to Nankana.